, , , , , ,

 Perhaps it would have made far more sense for our fishermen friends to take us to that uninhabited, resort-free isle officially known as Modrik on our Fiji day trip.
 But how could I be mad?

-As far as failed (and accidental, I must stress again) trespassing attempts go, I assume this one was about as gorgeous and welcoming as they get.
+As far as failed (and unplanned, I must stress again) trespassing attempts go, I assume this one is about as gorgeous and welcoming as they get.

 Want to visit Castaway Island with an invitation?
 Book this day tour.
 Even better, stay in this beautiful resort for a few days.